Nordic Skiing and Snowshoeing

 The Slippery Mitten loops consist of 4 beginner loops that can be skied to via the Embree Loop Trails.
 You can also drive to them by parking your car on Flume Drive just off Central Hainesville Rd.
 Perfect for beginners.
-The owner of the property, Brian Clark grooms these trails fairly regularly, in the classic style.
-Thank you Brian.

 Click here for Slippery Mitten Trail Map.